NREL/resstock/measures/ResStockArguments/README.md

 **PV System: Location**

 Location of the PV system.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics'>HPXML Photovoltaics</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-photovoltaics'>HPXML Photovoltaics</a>) is used.

 - **Name:** ``pv_system_location``
 - **Type:** ``Choice``